evidentlyai/evidently/docs/book/projects/projects_overview.md

 description: Introduction to Projects in Evidently Platform.
 ---

-This documentation section describes how to use the Project feature.
-This only applies if you use the Evidently web application.
+This section describes how to use Projects.
+This applies if you use the Evidently web application.
 You can also run evaluations locally with the Evidently Python library without creating a Project.

 {% hint style="success" %}
 Projects are available in `Evidently OSS`, `Evidently Cloud` and `Evidently Enterprise`.